|Data management plan|

 Start 9 months before funding application deadline and complete by 1 month before funding application deadline

 You will need budget lines for all your costs (fEC).
 This includes Directly Incurred Costs, Directly Allocated Costs and Indirect Costs.
-Further detials about the types of costs can be found in the links below.
+Further details about the types of costs can be found in the links below.

 1. Ensure early discussions with your institution’s research coordination office (research design service or similarly named department).